 The Tibetan New Year – Losar – will be here before you know it and we want to offer you a “how-to” guide for some of the major new year traditions and dishes.
-The first day of Losar in 2014 will fall on March 2.
-By the Tibetan calendar, this will be the first day of the wood horse year of 2141.
+The first day of Losar in 2015 will fall on February 19.
+By the Tibetan calendar, this will be the first day of the Wood Sheep year of 2142.

 Losar-related rituals are actually divided into two quite distinct parts.
 First, we close out the old year and bid goodbye to all its bad aspects and negativities, with activities that center on the eve of the last night of the year, the 29th day – Nyi Shu Gu – of the Tibetan calendar.
 Only after that do we turn our attention to welcoming the Losar – the “new year” – and inviting all good, auspicious things into our homes and our lives.